Silly String: History

 The invention of the original silly string was accidental.
-In 1972, A United States Patent was issued to Leonard A. Fish, an inventor, and Robert P. Cox, a chemist, for a "foamable resinous composition."
+In 1972, a United States Patent was issued to Leonard A. Fish, an inventor, and Robert P. Cox, a chemist, for a "foamable resinous composition".
 The partners initially wanted to create a can of aerosol that one would be able to spray on a broken/sprained leg or arm and use as an instant cast.
-Their invention worked, but when it came down to packaging the can, the two had to test 500 different kinds of nozzles.
-After having gone through about 30 or 40, Fish came upon one that produced a nice string, which shot about 30 feet across the room.
+Their invention worked, but the pair had to test 500 different types of nozzles.
+After testing about 30 or 40, Fish came upon one that produced a nice string, which shot about 30 feet across the room.
 This incident inspired Fish to turn the product into a toy.
 After altering the formula to be less sticky and adding colors, the pair decided to market their product.

-Because neither of them knew how to sell toys, they made an appointment with Wham-O in California.
-Fish describes how, during that meeting, he sprayed the can all over the person he was meeting with and all over his office.
+Because neither of them knew how to sell toys, they made an appointment with Wham-O. Fish described how, during that meeting, he sprayed the can all over the person he was meeting with and all over his office.
 This person became very upset and asked him to leave the premises.
 One day later, Fish received a telegram asking him to send 24 cans of "Squibbly" for a market test immediately, signed by the same individual who had kicked him out.
-He called them back and explained that, after he had finished cleaning up his office, the two owners of Wham-O had come back to talk to him, and one had noticed a piece of the string on a lamp shade – he had overlooked it while cleaning up.
+He called them back and explained that, after he had finished cleaning up his office, the two owners of Wham-O had come back to talk to him, and one had noticed a piece of the string on a lampshade he had overlooked while cleaning up.
 He explained where the string came from and the owners quickly asked him to send samples over for a market test.
-Two weeks later, Wham-O signed a contract with Fish and Cox to license the product now known as Silly String.
+Two weeks later, Wham-O signed a contract with Fish and Cox to license the product, which became known as Silly String.

-Silly String was licensed to and produced by Wham-O, in a range of colours including blue, red, and green, until the Car-Freshner Corporation, the maker of Little Trees, acquired the Silly String trademark in 1997.
-Silly String Products, a division of Car-Freshner Corporation, manufactures Silly String in the United States and distributes Silly String in North America through big box stores, party supply stores, toy stores and drug stores.
-The U.S. Patent #3705669 includes a clear description of preferred implementations.
-Similar toys are Goofy String, Streamer String, Wacky String and Nickelodeon Smatter.
+Silly String was licensed to and produced by Wham-O, in a range of colors including blue, red and green, until the Car-Freshner Corporation, the maker of Little Trees, acquired the Silly String trademark in 1997.
+Silly String Products, a division of Car-Freshner Corporation, manufactures Silly String in the United States and distributes Silly String in North America.
+The U.S. Patent #3705669 includes a description of preferred implementations.
+Similar toys are Goofy String, Streamer String, Wacky String, and Nickelodeon Smatter.